Volkswagen Multivan (T7): Overview

 Models start at the 1.5 EA211 TSI I4 turbo model which generates an output of 136 PS and 220 Nm.
 It is followed by the 2.0 TSI EA888 I4 turbo model which generates a power and torque of 204 PS and 320 Nm respectively.
 The diesel model, which uses a 2.0 TDI I4 turbo, has an output of 204 PS and 320 Nm.
 A PHEV model, which uses a 1.4 EA211 I4 turbo engine, combines a petrol engine with an electric motor for a combined output of 218 PS and 350 Nm.
 The 2.0 TSI, 2.0 TDI, and the 1.5 TSI models use a 7-speed DSG, however the 1.4 PHEV model uses a 6-speed DSG.

 In November of 2024, an all-wheel-drive version of the eHybrid was announced.
 The poweroutput is raised to 245 PS, uses a new rear motor producing 136 PS, and double the usable capacity of the front-wheel-drive model, coming with 19.7 kWh that can be used instead of the 10.5 kWh on the front-wheel-drive models.
 The range is also doubled to 95 km.
 The rear axle operates purely on electric power and remains functional even when the battery is depleted.
 In such cases, the TSI engine and the front electric motor work together to generate the necessary power for the rear axle’s electric motor, with the front motor acting as a generator.

+Facelift

+In June 2026, the T7 received a facelift, including styling updates and interior alterations.
+In selected countries such as the United Kingdom, the T7 revived the historic Caravelle badge, while the Multivan nameplate remains in Germany.